Georgia (U.S. state): Race and ethnicity

+In the 1980 census, 1,584,303 people from Georgia claimed English ancestry out of a total state population of 3,994,817, making them 40% of the state, and the largest ethnic group at the time.
+Today, many of these same people claim they are of "American" ancestry, as do many of Scots-Irish descent; however, their families have lived in the state for so long, in many cases since the colonial period, that they choose to identify simply as having "American" ancestry or do not in fact know their own ancestry.

 Historically, about half of Georgia's population was composed of African Americans who, before the American Civil War, were almost exclusively enslaved.
 The Great Migration of hundreds of thousands of blacks from the rural South to the industrial North from 1914 to 1970 reduced the African American population.
 However, the proportion of Georgia's population that is Black has increased since 1990 and today the state is third in percent of the total population that is African American (after Mississippi and Louisiana) and third in numeric Black population after New York and Florida.

 Georgia had the second-fastest-growing Asian population growth in the U.S. from 1990 to 2000, more than doubling in size during the ten-year period.
 Indian people and Chinese people are the largest Asian groups in Georgia.
 Georgia also has a sizeable Hispanic population.
 Many are of Mexican descent.

 Georgia is the state with the third-lowest percentage of older people (65 or older), at 12.8 percent (as of 2015).
 As of 2011, 58.8% of Georgia's population younger than 1 were minorities (meaning they had at least one parent who was not non-Hispanic white) compared to other states like California with 75.1%, Texas with 69.8%, and New York with 55.6%.

 The colonial settlement of large numbers of Scottish American, English American and Scotch-Irish Americans in the mountains and Piedmont, and coastal settlement by some English Americans and African Americans, have strongly influenced the state's culture in food, language and music.
 The concentration of African slaves repeatedly "imported" to coastal areas in the 18th century from rice-growing regions of West Africa led to the development of Gullah-Geechee language and culture in the Low Country among African Americans.
 They share a unique heritage in which many African traditions of food, religion and culture were retained.
 In the creolization of Southern culture, their foodways became an integral part of Low Country cooking.
 Sephardic Jews, French-speaking Swiss people, Moravians, Irish convicts, Piedmont Italians and Russian people immigrated to the state during the colonial era.

 The largest European ancestry groups as of 2011 were: English 8.1%, Irish 8.1%, and German 7.2%.